shentufoundation/testnet/README.md

 During this stage, testnet backend and frontend are exepcted to receive on-demand updates.
 Branching instead of re-deployment will be preferred when solving chain divergence.
 The validator set size will be large (e.g., no more than 100).

-## Incentivized Testnet (**CURRENT STAGE**)
+## Incentivized Testnet & Validator Competition Program (**CURRENT STAGE**)

-The Incentivized Testnet will consists of various kinds of smart contracts, governance, and certification transactions.
+The Incentivized Testnet will consist of various kinds of smart contracts, governance, and certification transactions.
 Anyone can participate to earn the rewards.

+Moreover, it will run parallel with the validator program "Raise the Stakes" for some time from September 7th.
+The Validator Program will consist of many different tasks for the node runners to earn rewards.

 # How to Participate